Frequently Asked Questions

 Yes, you can safely give via PayPal on our donate page.
 You can also donate offline by mailing a check to:

-Can I get a tax refund for my donation?
+Can I get a tax deduction for my donation?

 Yes, all donations are 100% tax-deductible for donors in the US.
 You will receive a contribution statement in the mail each January.
 Your online receipt will count as a contribution statement as well.
 If you have questions about your receipting or other tax-related issues, feel free to contact us here.

 How can I donate if I don’t live in the US?
-Can I still get a tax refund?
+Can I still get a tax deduction?

 Questions About Our Work